amcm329/exercise_airflow/README.md

-# <center> Fast API Exercise </center>
+# <center> Airflow Exercise </center>
 ### Full Name: Aarón Martin Castillo Medina
 ### Email: aaroncastillo329@gmail.com

 <br>

-The following project consists in the development of a system that creates a API REST.
+The following project consists in the installation of a simple Airflow environment and the implementation of a DAG.

-The tool used for API REST is Fast API (0.111.0) and Docker.
+By default, all DAG examples are disabled.

 It's important to install Docker before this execution, whose instructions are not included in this README.